soham-samanta/DSA_LAB-KiiT_3rdSEM/README.md

 - LA = Lab Assignments
 </a>
-- HA = Home Assingment
+- <b>HA = Home Assingment
 </a>
 <br>
 <hr>
 Check the DSA-LAB manual for all the Questions (LAs & HAs)
 Instructions:
-- Open the following LA/HA folder (for eg LA-1 or La-2) .
+- <b>Open the following LA/HA folder (for eg LA-1 or La-2) .
-- Then Search for Qs file for the Questions.
+- <b>Then Search for Qs file for the Questions.
-- Each Question has solution as file_name.c .
+- <b>Each Question has solution as file_name.c .
-- Check for the same Solution file in the folder.
+- <b>Check for the same Solution file in the folder.

 ### Connect with me:
 <a href="https://www.linkedin.com/in/soham-samanta-5732b41b5/">